iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 ### `Error` types

 The `TransactionBuilderError` enum contains variants for each of its fields, encoding that an error can occur when setting any of them.
 In addition, it shall contain errors that can occur during verification or construction.
-We leave the specification of these extra error variants to the implementation phase.
+The specification of the concrete error types are left to be elaborated in the implementation phase.

 ## `Bundle`